HuiGuanLab/CoKi/README.md

     ├── train.yaml
 ```

 Each dataset is configured by two types of configuration files.
 One is `<Dataset>.yaml` that specifies basic dataset information such as path to the training data and annotation files.
-The other two set some training options as needed.
+The other sets some training options as needed.

 If the above `data` directory is placed at the same level with `main.py`, no changes are needed to the configuration files.
 Otherwise, be sure to correctly configure relevant path to the data according to your working environment.